Questions to Ask When Your Baby's in the NICU

 - Will I be able to breastfeed or bottle-feed my baby.
 If so, when and how?

 Nurses are responsible for the daily care of your baby, such as feeding, changing, bathing, and giving medicines.
-You can ask your baby's nurse questions on how to care for your baby.
+You can ask your baby's nurse questions about how to care for your baby in the NICU.
+You will also be encouraged to take part in your baby’s care when your baby is healthy enough for you to do so.

 What Should I Ask the Social Worker?

-The hospital's social worker is there to support your family.
+The hospital's social worker and case manager are there to support your family.
 Some questions you might want to ask:

 - What services does the hospital offer to families?